oracle/node-oracledb/.github/issue_template.md

 Use Markdown syntax, particularly for code blocks: see https://help.github.com/articles/basic-writing-and-formatting-syntax/

+### For security issues:

+See https://www.oracle.com/support/assurance/vulnerability-remediation/reporting-security-vulnerabilities.html for how to report security issues.

 ### For installation issues:

 Use a gist for screen output and logs: see https://gist.github.com/